jakerella/jquery-mockjax/README.md

 ### jQuery Version Support ###

-We strive to ensure that Mockjax is tested on the furthest patch version of all minor (and major) versions of jQuery beginning with 1.5.2 going all the way through 3.x.
-In other words, we don't test 1.6.1, but rather 1.6.4 (the furthest patch version on the 1.6.x line).
+We strive to ensure that Mockjax is tested on the furthest patch version of all minor versions of jQuery (1.x.y through 3.x.y).
+In other words, we don't test 1.12.1, but rather 1.12.4 (the furthest patch version on the 1.x line).
 The QUnit tests in the `/test` directory include links to each version of jQuery tested in the header.

 ### Browsers Tested ###